 If you have a BMI over 32 or don't meet the other additional criteria, you can contact Manchester Fertility today.
 Our friendly team will support you if your medical history is a little more complex.

-It's important to emphasise that BMI is not intended to stigmatise anyone; our purpose is to empower you with the best possible chance of realising your dream of pregnancy and parenthood through IVF.
-Your journey with us is marked by care, compassion, and understanding.
+It's important to emphasise that BMI is not intended to stigmatise anyone; our purpose is to empower you with the best possible chance of pregnancy and parenthood through IVF.
+Your journey with us is marked by care and understanding.

-If you are considering Essential IVF® treatment, you call us on 0345 646 1778 to discuss your options.
+If you are considering Essential IVF® treatment, you can call us on 0345 305 2707 to discuss your options.
 Alternatively, you can request a callback from our friendly team or make an appointment to see one of our senior Essential Fertility nurses.